Naseer Faiq

-Naseer Ahmad Faiq (Dari: نصیراحمد فایق) is an Afghan diplomat currently serving as the Chargé d'affaires ad interim of the Permanent Mission of Afghanistan to the United Nations in New York since 16 December 2021.
-He continues to represent Afghanistan at the UN following the political changes in Kabul in August 2021.
+Naseer Ahmad Faiq is an Afghan diplomat currently serving as the chargé d'affaires ad interim of the Permanent Mission of Afghanistan to the United Nations in New York since 16 December 2021.
+He continues to represent Afghanistan at the UN following the fall of the Islamic Republic of Afghanistan in August 2021.

 Early life and education

-Faiq was born in Kabul, Afghanistan, and completed his early education at Amani High School, graduating in 2001.
+Faiq was born in Kabul and completed his early education at Amani High School, graduating in 2001.
 He earned a Bachelor's degree in Law and Political Science from Kabul University in 2005, and later obtained a Master of Administrative Science (MASc) from Fairleigh Dickinson University in the United States in 2010.

 Diplomatic career

 Faiq joined the Ministry of Foreign Affairs of Afghanistan in 2005, beginning his diplomatic career in the Minister's Office.
 Over the years, he has held several senior positions both at the Ministry and abroad.

 Throughout his diplomatic service, Faiq has represented Afghanistan at various international forums and negotiations, including United Nations Security Council sessions, Sustainable Development Goals (SDG) negotiations, the Heart of Asia–Istanbul Process Ministerial and Senior Officials Meetings, and g7+ summits.

 He has also led Afghanistan's delegations to the 77th, 78th, 79th, and 80th sessions of the United Nations General Assembly, delivering statements and engaging in multilateral discussions on human rights, humanitarian response, peacebuilding, and gender equality.